antnruban/withoutrails/README.md

   ```
   where:
   * `--name` container name, feel free to change it.
-  * `--rm` container will be automatically removed after usage.
+  * `--rm` container will be automatically removed after stop.
-  * `-v` link project directory as volume, it means you make changes locally in your favorite editor and it's applying in container.
+  * `-v` link project directory as volume, it means you make changes locally in your favorite editor and they are applying in container.
-  * `-itP` run container with interactive session (bash in that case) and link ports from `withoutrails` image.
+  * `-itP` run container with interactive session (bash in that case) and link ports from `withoutrails` image to host.
 * Execute certain bash command at container, `bundle install` for instance:

   ```